zenozeng/p5-sketchpad/design/README.md

     it's better to show current result of current function.

-    Because the result of current function may not shown until some events happens (onclick for example) or frameCount greater that certain value.
+    Because the result of current function may not shown until some events happens (onclick for example) or frameCount greater than certain value.

     And our target users may not have direct feelings about numbers, but with an interactive documentation they can easily adjust parameters.